 The runner is safely guided back to his/her starting point when running on unknown terrain.
-After the run a calorie report can be created and the track can be S Sport pet and the link be sent to friends viewed on GPS-Sport.net and the link be sent to friends.
+After the run a calorie report can be created and the track can be viewed on GPS-Sport.net and the link be sent to friends.